-Things to Consider When Buying a House: GuardHill’s Guide to Finding the Perfect Home
+Things to Know Before Buying a House: GuardHill’s Guide to Finding the Perfect Home

 One of the most crucial steps in the home buying process is finding the right home!
 Everyone has different priorities when it comes to finding the right one, and it may be overwhelming when trying to weigh the pros and cons of each property.
 You may feel a lot of pressure during this process, and that’s totally normal.
 Make a list of “must-have” features and rank them in order of importance to help guide your home search!
-Below are some of the top things people consider when looking for their house.
+Below are some important things to know before buying or looking for a new home.

-List of Things to Consider When Buying a House
+Recommended List of Things to Know Before Buying a House

 Are you looking to live in the city or the suburbs?
 Do you want to be close to public transportation or near local parks?
 For some, location is an essential factor to consider when buying a home.
 Look to see if the house is close to major roads and highways to examine the possible noise level and car traffic.

 Is the home located on a cul-de-sac or a main road?
 Does the area have safe sidewalks?
 When looking at homes, make sure to walk or drive around the community and local town to get a feel for the vibe of the area!
 It’s important to live in an area where you feel comfortable, safe and welcomed.

 How many bedrooms do you or your family need?
 If you are buying your first home, take into account whether you want an extra bedroom for guests or a home office.
 You should also take into consideration the size of each bedroom in case you are moving in with existing furniture!

 How many bathrooms do you or your family need?
 Make sure the bathrooms are up to your standards for yourself, your family and your guests.
 The location of the bathrooms is relevant, too; if each bathroom is connecting to a bedroom, make sure you feel comfortable having guests walk through the bedrooms to get to the bathroom.